Under Construction

 -It featured live entertainment.
 Joey Hollingsworth, a London singer, tap dancer, and conga player made notable appearances.

--The Club was located near the East side of Clarke Rd., where they attracted less attention from law enforcement.
+-The Club was located near the East side of Clarke Rd., where they attracted less attention from law enforcement because the location was not technically part of the City of London at the time.

 London-to-London Flight